 - Play hide & seek.
 Just like little kids, dogs can easily be taught how to play hide and seek and they love it.
 They are better at it than kids, because they are, well – dogs.
 But they love it nonetheless.

 - Play treasure hunts.
 You can exercise both your dog’s body and nose by hiding toys and treats around the house and training him to seek them out.
+There are even indoor dog exercise toys that you may try out.

 - Fetch in a long corridor.
 Also for smaller dogs, if you have a long corridor or living room, you can easily play fetch indoors.